lvov7342/Penn-CyberSec/README.md

 ## Automated ELK Stack Deployment

-The files in this repository were used to configure the network presented below.
+The files in this repository were used to configure the network presented below:

 ![Network_Diagram](Diagrams/Network_Diagram.jpg)